Skip to main content

 -H "x-api-key: sk_live_your_key_here"

-No configuration, no setup, no SDK required.
-Every result includes a confidence score (0-1) and the data source it came from, so you always know how reliable a match is and where the data originated.
+Every result includes a confidence score (0-1), so you always know how reliable a match is.

 Response conventions